oconnorian3/allthingsspace/README.md

 *Solved Problems*

    * The background in the about us section caused the about us header to become unreadable.
 Creating a darker backgrouynd solved this
    * On a smaller screen a bit white space formed between the about us section and the main video banner.
-This was becasue I had a heigth deine for the video and removing this fixed it.
+This was becasue I had a height define for the video and removing this fixed it.
    * The text in the about us section lost its bullet points on smaller screens.
 Converting a pixel margin setting to em solved this.

 **Validator Testing**